PhamJohn/PyBer_Analysis/README.md

 * Rural: 6.8%, $4,327.93

 Total Rides by City Type
-* Urban: 68.4.7%,
+* Urban: 68.4.7%, 1,625
-* Suburban: 26.3%,
+* Suburban: 26.3%, 625
-* Rural: 5.3%,
+* Rural: 5.3%, 125

 ## Summary:
-Rural has the lowest fare, then Suburban and finally Urban.
-Instinctively I would recommend Urban since this type is the highest, but there are factors to consider such as cost per fare, available equipment, and operators.
-Therefore more data is needed before choosing the type of fare.
+Rural has the lowest total fares, then Suburban and finally Urban.
+But average fare per ride is the opposite.
+Instinctively I would recommend Urban since this type is the highest grossing, but there are factors to consider such as cost per fare, available cars, and drivers.
+Therefore more data is needed before choosing the type of fare would be best to suit the business.